 Silver Quarters

 Silver quarters circulated in the United States from 1796 until 1964.
-Due to rising silver prices, the Mint changed its composition from silver to the copper-nickel-clad alloy we are most familiar with today.
+Due to rising silver prices in the 1960s, the Mint changed the composition from 90% silver to the copper-nickel-clad alloy with which we are most familiar today.

 Collecting Silver Quarters

-The earliest design is known as the Draped Bust Quarter.
-The Draped Bust design was created by artist Gilbert Stuart and engraved by Robert Scot.
+The earliest American Quarter design is the Draped Bust.
+The Draped Bust quarter design was created by artist Gilbert Stuart and engraved by Robert Scot.
 The obverse features a profile portrait of Lady Liberty with flowing hair and a draped bust.
-At the same time, the reverse initially depicted a small eagle (1796) and was later replaced with a heraldic eagle design (starting in 1804).
-The first year of issue, 1796, is particularly notable for coin collectors.
+At the same time, the reverse initially depicted a small eagle (1796).
+It was later replaced with a heraldic eagle design (starting in 1804).
+The year 1796, the first year of issue, is particularly notable for coin collectors.

 Capped Bust and Draped Bust

-Draped Bust Quarters are very valuable today, especially for numismatists and collectors of early American coinage.
+Draped Bust Quarters are highly valued today, particularly among numismatists and collectors of early American coinage.
 Their value depends on factors including rarity, condition, year of minting, and any unique historical significance.

 1806 Draped Bust Quarter